Flexible solar cell research

 Flexible solar cell research is a research-level technology, an example of which was created at the Massachusetts Institute of Technology in which solar cells are manufactured by depositing photovoltaic material on flexible substrates, such as ordinary paper, using chemical vapor deposition technology.

+Printable Solar Cells

 The technology for manufacturing solar cells on paper was developed by a group of researchers from the Massachusetts Institute of Technology with support from the National Science Foundation and the Eni-MIT Alliance Solar Frontiers Program.

 Features

+Researchers at MIT developed a method for printing solar cells on fabrics or paper substrates.
 Circuits of organic photovoltaic materials are deposited in five layers on ordinary paper substrates in a vacuum chamber.
 It is done by coating conformal conductive polymer electrodes with oxidative chemical vapor, a process known as chemical vapor deposition.
 Such solar panels are capable of producing voltages exceeding than 50V, which in turn can power appliances at normal lighting conditions.
 The solar cell is also shown to be flexible.
 The solar cell conductive grid is similar to an inkjet photo printout with patterned rectangles.
 When leads are attached to the electrical substrate, it is shown to power electrical appliances.
 The cost of "printing" (as MIT describes it) is claimed to be similar to that of inkjet photo printing.
 This technology uses vapor deposition temperatures of less than 120°C, which makes it easier to manufacture on ordinary paper.
 The current efficiency of the panel is near 1%, which the researcher hopes to improve in the near future.

+As paper costs approximately a thousandth of glass, solar cells using printing processes can be much cheaper than conventional solar panels.
+Also other methods involving coating papers with materials include first coating the paper with a smooth material to counter-act the molecular scale roughness of paper.
+But in this method, the photovoltaic material can be coated directly onto untreated paper.